tjizep/treestore/README.md

 Used to set lower limit at which the journal is merged back to collum storages
 + *treestore_journal_upper_max*
 If the journal reaches this limit then no new transactions are started and the journal is merged back
++ *treestore_efficient_text*
+Defaults to FALSE.
+If set to TRUE treestore will use much less memory (usually half) at the expense of performance.
+Experiment your milage may vary

 Building
 --------